Preventing the Progression of Prediabetes

 For a body mass index 23-25, reduced calorie intake, increase exercise, cut carbohydrates and aim to reduce body mass index by one or two points.

 For a body mass index 25-30, enroll in a medically supervised weight loss program with more regular testing of hemoglobin A1c, structured dietary plans that reduce calories, reduce carbohydrates and aim to lower the body mass index to under 25 over a sustained period of time.
-Medications including prescription medications Belviq and Qsymia show a reduction in hemoglobin A1c and there is reduced progression of pre-diabetes to diabetes in the two-year Qsymia study.
+Medications including prescription medications Qsymia show a reduction in hemoglobin A1c and there is reduced progression of pre-diabetes to diabetes in the two-year Qsymia study.
 If your body mass index is over 27, ask your doctor about use of these prescription medications.

 Body mass index 30-35, intensive medical therapy with structured calorie restriction, counseling, frequent testing and goal of reducing body mass index to 25.
 Use of prescription medications considered as above.
 Consideration should also be given to laparoscopic adjustable gastric band procedure, which the FDA has approved at the body mass index of 30 and above for people with diabetes or other obesity-related health conditions.
 Research has demonstrated reduction of hemoglobin A1c after the procedure.